shrikeoos/weathered_front/README.md

 ### Start

 1. Start the application with `npm start`.
-(This will start a development build)
+(This will start a development build, do not do this on a production environment.)

 2. Go to the following URL: `localhost:3000`

 ### Build

-In order to get a production build, run the following command: `npm build`.
+In order to get an optimized production build, run the following command: `npm build`.
 It will create a `build` folder, the content must be served from a web server.

 ### Testing